jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### Manual Download

-Alternatively you can manually download and install Markdown Mode.
+Alternatively, you can manually download and install Markdown Mode.
 First, download the [latest stable version](https://jblevins.org/projects/markdown-mode/markdown-mode.el) and save the file where Emacs can find it (i.e., a directory in your `load-path`).
 You can then configure `markdown-mode` and `gfm-mode`